Gerald-Star/Incident-Resolved-Closed-UI-Policy-ServiceNow-Portfolio-Project/README.md

 ### onCondition() Script – False
 **Purpose:**
-When the state is changed away from Resolved or Closed, clears any previously displayed information messages.
+When the state is changed away from Resolved or Closed, it clears any previously displayed information messages.

 ```javascript
 function onCondition() {